Sunday, January 24, 2010

 That goes back to my first point.
 I asked for a volunteer gig and they gave it to me.
 I could have asked them a lot sooner but I was in school and studying for more certs.
 I think it turned out to be a good thing because every week that I am with my teammate running around the campus for the project that we were doing, he was able to find things I am capable of, my potential, and had a lot of good things to say about me compared to some of my old and new teammates.
 He also gave a lot of good press to my new manager but I am pretty sure that he heard some good press from other people as well since I try to be known as much as possible in the company I work for.
 Obviously, I like the positive thing to get to his ears and not the bad thing.
 But, you know what they say though, bad news travels fast.
 I've made mistakes (only human) and it is possible that he had heard about it.
 But, one thing I have never done in our network and hopefully never is to cause an unexpected outage.
 That is a big NO-NO.

-The Last Lecture - definitely worth watching and probably reading the book.
+I like what Randy Pausch in his video The Last Lecture - definitely worth watching and probably reading the book.
 Once I finish all the Cisco certs that I want to get, I'll probably read the book.) said: "We cannot change the cards we are dealt, just how we play the hand."
 While, I haven't watched the video when I was thinking about my decision to volunteer my time, I guess I did pretty good because Randy Pausch was giving this lecture to people and I was able to come up with a solution to my "problem".

 I've said this several times but I'll say it again.
 Expand your human network - sounds like a Cisco advertisement, right?
 I've seen it and heard stories that sometimes it is not what you know, but who you know that matters.
 Keep in touch to the people you know.
 They may have a position open in the company that they work for that may have an opening for a job that you may be qualified for.
 Even if you are not qualified sometimes a referral is always a preferrable way of many companies to hire someone.
 Why?
 Because a lot of times employees won't refer someone that he/she knows that will screw up his/her reputation.
 Will you refer someone that won't be effective for the job?
 I do not know about you, but I won't refer someone that will eventually ruin my name.